Free Online Plagiarism Checker

-In case of plagiarism you will see links to URL of the websites that contain a similar passage.
+In case of duplicate content you will see links to URL of the websites that contain a similar passage.
 You can check them to determine the cause of similarity.
 It will be something like this:

-You can make corrections for the plagiarized text and run it through the plagiarism detector again.
+You can make corrections for the plagiarized text and run it through the duplication finder again.
 Repeat this step until you get a 100% unique result with 0% plagiarism.
 In case of unique content your result will show as:

 If required you can download the plagiarism percentage report for your content by clicking “Download Report”.
 Click “Start New Search” to check new content.